 Rice for Dessert?

-Our top tip for making this sweet pudding is to cook your short-grain rice at a low temperature for an extended amount of time, about 30 minutes, depending on the recipe.
+Our top tip for making this sweet rice pudding recipe is to cook your short-grain rice at a low temperature for an extended amount of time, about 30 minutes, depending on the recipe.
 The amount of time you let your rice cook up will offer up that oh, so, creamy texture when finished.
 But, much like risotto, be careful not to overcook your rice.